K1 Rebuilds St Maarten

 During the construction work, 2 local youths worked alongside the contractors and were trained in building, construction and painting skills.
-The teenagers worked extremely hard and became a great part of our team and played a major role in the repairs that were conducted, and have furthered on to now get job offers in the construction field.
-This program opened doors for them locally and internationally as well as taught them that with hard work you can stay on the right path and achieve your goals.
+The teenagers worked extremely hard, became a great part of our team and played a major role in the repairs that were conducted, and have now gone further and got job offers in the construction field.
+This program opened doors for them locally and internationally, as well as taught them that with hard work you can stay on the right path and achieve your goals.

 Despite the destruction around them, the contractors were able to see the beauty of the country through its people and their commitment to help each other.
 A few of them have even promised to come back during this year both for leisure purposes and to provide further volunteer assistance.

 This project was made possible through the help of:

 - Karakter Curacao for the donated toolboxes, power drills, circular saws and grinders.

 - The contractors, who both paid their own way to come to the island, and also donated $2000 which was spent on purchasing materials and other tools from local businesses.

 - SOAB who helped with a donation towards some of the building materials and logistics of this project.